Corning NY: Glass and Western Art

 EAT: Locals seem to love almost everything in town

-Take a chance in the trendy Gaffer District.
-Try Hand and Foot – the newest sensation – for contemporary bites.
+Try Hand and Foot for contemporary bites.
 The Cellar for great tapas.
+Cugini Italian Market/Cafe for deli sandwiches.
 Tossed for vegan fare, and, terrific salads.
-And Slammin Jammin BBQ, which has been given the thumbs up by bbq-savy Southerners.
+Nickel’s Pit BBQ and Slammin Jammin BBQ, both given the thumbs up by bbq-savy eaters.

 STAY: Chain Hotels